 When you can’t, the focus is minimizing the social impact of being a follower while keeping your composure.

 A few guidelines for doing so effectively:

 - Beat Him To The Punch: do what you’re supposed to do before being asked to-;

-- Lead Back: Lead in other smaller area.
-The waiter was rough telling you to move out of the way so he can serve the drinks?
+- Lead Back: Lead in another smaller area.
+The waiter was rough telling you to move out of the way so he can serve the drinks.
 Move and then chaperone him with a hand on his arm while saying “this way please”